MCorentin/sra-cleaning/README.md

 1. Remove the features with _seqname_ listed in the "Exclude:" sequences
 2. Remove the features which overlap with the "Trim:" regions
-     * If the region falls in the middle of a sequence, add "_1" and "_2" to the _seqname_ of features situated before and after the region respectively.
+     * If the region falls in the middle of a sequence, add "_1" and "_2" to the *seqname* of features situated before and after the region respectively (unless --nosplit was used).
+     * If a feature falls after a trimmed region, update the coordinates (if "--nosplit" is used, substract by the length of the trimmed region, else substract by the 'end' coordinate of the trimmed region (since "sequence_2" start again from 1)).
-3. Remove the features with _seqname_ that were removed in the polishing step (sequence length < 200 nt)
+3. Remove the features with _seqname_ that were removed in the polishing step (sequence length < 200 nt).

 ## Output files: